 A taskforce with input from students, faculty and academic leaders will help develop a plan that will be ready by Feb.
 1 with details about aid distribution and student eligibility.
 Some scholarships may be awarded as early as Spring 2019 to help graduating students.

 At this time, students do not need to contact the financial aid office.
-A Q&A can be found here, and the page will be updated as more information becomes available.

 The Constellation Fund is the beginning of an enhanced focus on student success and excellence under Whittaker’s presidency.
 The initiative is expected to help UCF become the State of Florida’s next preeminent university and continue to excel at performance-based funding measures established by the Florida Board of Governors that help determine the level of funding universities receive from the state.